narasimha-31/Delta_Airlines_Traffic_Forecast/README.md

 # ✈️ Delta Airlines Future Traffic Forecasting (LSTM Model)

-This project uses an LSTM (Long Short-Term Memory) neural network to forecast monthly traffic for **Delta Airlines** using historical data from 1990 to 2024.
+This project uses an LSTM (Long Short-Term Memory) neural network to forecast passenger traffic for **Delta Airlines** using historical data from 1990 to 2024.

 We analyze seasonal trends, detect patterns, and predict traffic for the next 12 months(2025).